-If you have had a tattoo in the last 3 years, and suffered an injury as a result of the tattooist’s negligence, then contact MG Legal to start your claim for personal injury compensation, on a no win no fee basis, with no financial risk to you.
+If you have had a tattoo in the last 3 years, and suffered an injury as a result of the tattooist’s negligence, contact MG Legal to start your NO WIN NO FEE tattoo injury compensation claim.

 What are the most common injuries sustained in tattoo parlours?

 Tattooing is now performed at many permanent premises across the UK. invariably involving the use of needles to pierce the body, tattoos carry with them an associated risk of localised or blood-borne infection, unless the operator takes appropriate infection control measures.

 Deciding to get a tattoo, whether it’s your first, or you have many already, is a big decision, and you must always research the tattooist before taking the plunge.
 Tattooists are required to ensure that the equipment they use is sterile, that all work surfaces, including desks, floors, tables and chairs are smooth and made of an impervious material, in order to aid cleaning, and stop the spread of infection.
 The Department of Health and Social Care in England said local authorities had the power "to regulate the hygiene and cleanliness of tattoo and piercing providers if they judge there is a risk to health and safety’’ and tattooist’s and tattoo parlours are required to engage the services of a licensed waste contractor to ensure that any tattooing needles, swabs and gloves worn by the tattooist, are correctly disposed of.

 But injuries still occur, the most common being:

 Infections from non-sterilised tattoo equipment

 Poorly carried our tattoo treatment, including the wrong artwork and misspelt names